Pukka's sustainable packaging

 The packaging is designed to make the box itself as beautiful as possible for you and the planet as the tea that sits inside it.
 You can put the box in to your card recycling and the leaflets, paper foam tray and outer band in your paper recycling.

 Days of Joy advent calendar

 Our Days of Joy advent calendar is packaged in a foldable cardboard wall hanger.
-The cardboard packaging is FSC-certified card and can be placed in your card recycling after use.
+The cardboard packaging is sustainably sourced card and can be placed in your card recycling after use.